chef-boneyard/private-chef-administration/source/support.rst

 *	OS Platform and version running both Private Chef and Chef-Client.
 *	Private Chef version and Chef-Client version.
 *	Debug logs from the client.
 Run :command:`chef-client -l debug`.
 *	Debug logs from the server.
-A tarball or zip file of :file:`/var/log/opscode`
+A tarball or zip file of :file:`/var/log/opscode`.
 *	Description of the incident or problem.
 *	Customer criticality of the incident or problem.
 *	List of those actions taken by Customer to verify the problem and that Customer has attempted to resolve the incident.
-  *	Validation of Private Chef and Chef-Client interaction
+*	Validation of Private Chef and Chef-Client interaction.
-  *	Review and analysis of any system logs
+*	Review and analysis of any system logs.
 *	Other comments to provide additional pertinent information as appropriate dependent upon the incident being reported.

 Coverage Criteria